KingsleyXie/BirthdayEmail/README.md

 $ php CLITest.php
 ```

-Besides text related test results on screen, you should also see `images/` directory is created, in which all the cards are generated using test names, with or without reference lines.
+Besides text related test results on screen, you should also see `images/` directory:file_folder: is created, in which all the cards are generated using test names, with or without reference lines.

 The alternative font will be chosen if there is text which the default font does not support.

-Be aware that the database, email, and log functions are not tested now, you should test them via the actual working command shown below with TEST CONFIGURATIONS:
+Be aware that the database, email, and log functions are not tested now, you should test them via the actual working command shown below with :wrench:TEST CONFIGURATIONS:

 ```shell
 $ php index.php